-Masters Degree Program - Certified Prosthetics and Orthotics Specialist program for this profession, which is traditionally passed from specialists to apprentices.
+Masters Degree Program - Certified Prosthetics and Orthotics Specialist

+The Ministry of Health is advancing the establishment of an Orthotics and Prosthetics Master's Degree in cooperation with Ben Gurion University and ADI Negev.
+In Israel, there is currently no academic training program for this profession, which is traditionally passed from specialists to apprentices.
 Since October 7, with the high number of amputees and other physical injuries, there is more need than ever for specialist care in this field.
 The two-year program will recruit 15 students and the funding will stem from both government and philanthropic sources.
-The Ministry of Health has committed NIS 6M to the establishment of the degree program, and Jewish Federations support will allow the institutions to quickly launch the first year of studies.
+Jewish Federations' support is allowing an expedited launch of the program's first year of studies.